shellbro/dockerfile-dropbox/README.md

 Dropbox in a container.

-Running Dropbox in a container is a solution to run Dropbox on "older" Linux systems thanks to container portability.
+Running Dropbox in a container is a solution for running Dropbox on "older" Linux systems thanks to container portability.
 At the end of 2018 Dropbox team dropped support for Linux operating systems that use `glibc < 2.19` and this affects CentOS 7 which ships with `glibc 2.17`.
 This container image is based on